isabelfdez/cub3d/README.md

 make
 ./cub3D <name of the test>
 ```
-`name of the test` can either be `test1.cub` or `test2.cub`, or yu can even create one yourself!
+`name of the test` can either be `test1.cub` or `test2.cub`, or you can even create one yourself!
 Note that you need to have minilibx installed in order to execute

 ## Status